 - Create new hire groups of 3 to 10 employees.

 - Create new Slack channels for each cohort so the new hires have a space to chat, ask questions, and bond.

 - Assign training activities or projects for the cohort to work on together.

 - Schedule weekly group coffee chats for the new hires to discuss wins, goals, and challenges.

-97% of Microsoft employees said that meeting with their onboarding buddy eight or more times in the first 90 days helped them quickly become productive in their role.
-Onboarding buddies help new hires get comfortable as they settle into the company and its culture.
+97 percent of Microsoft employees said that meeting with their onboarding buddy eight or more times in the first 90 days helped them quickly become productive in their role.
+Onboarding buddies help new hires get comfortable settling into the company and its culture.
 They might introduce the new hire to teammates with similar interests or field questions the new hire might not feel comfortable bringing to their manager.